Diego Maradona became a global celebrity as a soccer player. But the world remembers him as more.

 “Maradona has died,” read the banner headline in Argentina’s Clarín newspaper, “and the world cries for him.”

-Heloísa Traiano and Stefano Pitrelli contributed to this report.
+Heloísa Traiano in Rio de Janeiro and Stefano Pitrelli in Rome contributed to this report.